alokg-812/IIT-Madras/Java/Week1/README.md

 - Understand and appreciate why there is a zoo of programming languages out there
 - ...And why new ones are still being created

+## Lecture 2 Types

+### The role of types

+- Interpreting data stored in binary in a consistent manner
+    - View sequence of bits as integers, floats, characters, ...
+    - Nature and range of allowed values
+    - Operations that are permitted on these values
+- Naming concepts and structuring our computation
+    - Especially at a higher level
+    - `Point` vs `(Float, Float)`
+    - Banking applications → accounts of different types, customers, ...
+- Catching bugs early
+    - Incorrect expression evaluation
+    - Incorrect assignment

+### Dynamic vs Static Typing

+- Every variable we use has a `type`.
+- How is the type of a variable determined?
+  - In Python, it determines the type based on the current value assigned to it:
+    - ***Dynamic typing →*** derive type from the current value
+      - `x = 10` — `x` is of type `int`
+      - `x = 7.5` — now `x` is of type `float`
+      - An uninitialized name has no type
+    - ***Static typing →*** associate a type in advance with a name
+      - Need to declare names and their types in advance
+      - `int x`, `float a`, ...
+      - Cannot assign an incompatible value — `x = 7.5` is illegal
+    - It is difficult to catch errors, such as typos
+        ```py
+        def factors(n):
+	        factorlist = []
+	        for i in range(1, n + 1):
+		        if n % i == 0:
+			        factorlst = factorlist + [i]  # Typo here! will show no error
+	        return factorlist
+        ```
+    - Empty user defined objects
+        - Linked list is sequence of objects of type `Node`
+        - Convenient to represent empty linked list by `None`
+        - Without declaring type of `l`, Python cannot associate type after `l = None`

+### Types of organizing concepts

+- Even simple type “synonyms” can help clarify code
+    - 2D point is a pair `(float, float)`, 3D point is triple `(float, float, float)`
+    - Create new type names `point2d`and `point3d`
+    - These are synonyms for `(float, float)` and `(float, float, float)`
+    - Makes the intent more transparent when writing, reading and maintaining code
+- More elaborate types — abstract datatypes and object-oriented programming
+    - Consider a banking application
+    - Data and operations related to accounts, customers, deposits, withdrawals, transfers
+    - Denote accounts and customers as separate types
+    - Deposits, withdrawals, transfers can be applied to accounts, not to customers
+    - Updating personal details applies to customers, not accounts

+### Static analysis

+- Identify errors as early as possible — saves cost & effort
+- In general, compilers cannot check that a program will work correctly
+    - Halting problem — Alan Turing
+- With variable declarations, compilers can detect type errors at compile time - ***static analysis***
+    - Dynamic typing would catch these errors only when the code runs
+    - Executing code also shows down due to simultaneous monitoring for type correctness
+- Compilers can also perform optimizations based on static analysis
+    - Re-order statements to optimize reads and writes
+    - Store previously computed expressions to re-use later